-NCAB has 51 Key Account Managers (KAMs) focusing on developing the existing customer base and on marketing NCAB’s offer to existing and new customers.
+NCAB has 61 Key Account Managers (KAMs) focusing on developing the existing customer base and on marketing NCAB’s offer to existing and new customers.
 The KAMs are NCAB’s local points of contact for the customers.
 The KAMs and their teams have a central role in NCAB’s business and they manage and establish customer relationships on a relatively independent basis.
 The KAMs ensure parallel interaction with the customers at all decision-making levels, creating a common understanding of the customers’ requirements with the aim to achieve the desired quality and delivery precision.
 The local companies have responsibility for the entire supply chain, from the design stage, via prototyping, production and quality control to delivery.
-In addition to its KAMs, NCAB has 14 Global Account Managers coordinating and assisting in the work towards NCAB’s global customers, i.e. customers who are customers of several companies in NCAB.
-As of 18 May 2020, NCAB had 452 employees, of which almost all have customer contact and are part of the sales process.
+In addition to its KAMs, NCAB has 9 Global Account Managers coordinating and assisting in the work towards NCAB’s global customers, i.e. customers who are customers of several companies in NCAB.
+As of year end 2020, NCAB had 474 employees, of which almost all have customer contact and are part of the sales process.
 For example, NCAB’s technicians interact with the customers’ technicians in the design support process, thus contributing in the sales process.

 Marketing is primarily conducted through fairs, newsletters, blogs, seminars and NCAB’s website.
 NCAB also host open and customized seminars with different topics.
 For example, a topic for such a seminar can be PCB design and the technicians then take part in the sales processes and marketing activities.

 The NCAB factory management organization aims to ensure the continuity and performance of all NCAB’s Asian manufacturers.
-The factory management consists of 78 employees, based mainly in China, creating close relationships with the manufacturers.
+The factory management consists of 85 employees, based mainly in China, and Taiwan, creating close relationships with the manufacturers.
 The team is responsible for managing and developing NCAB’s manufacturing portfolio in line with market needs and NCAB’s standards.
 The factory management staff works closely with the manufacturers to ensure quality in the production through auditing and optimization of their production processes and sustainability practices as well as through the development of new sourcing opportunities.
 Their most important key performance indicators are quality, delivery performance and pricing.

 NCAB uses multi-sourcing as each manufacturer has different capabilities and capacities, ensuring high capacity regardless of PCB type and volume.
 Manufacturers are typically more or less specialized within a few technologies, consequently multi-sourcing is crucial to ensure high capacity regardless of utilization levels at individual manufacturers.
 NCAB strives to multi-source every level of technology, resulting in the possibility to switch between manufacturers in the same category depending on price, quality and availability.
 Another important mission is to develop and maintain NCAB’s Preferred Supplier List.
 The sourcing of new manufacturers is an important task for the factory management team and is triggered by markets demands and increased capacity need.